What Is a Liveness Check and Why You Need One

-Fake accounts aren’t just a nuisance; they’re a direct threat to your bottom line.
-They fuel payment fraud, manipulate engagement metrics, and damage the credibility of your platform, driving away the real users you worked so hard to attract.
-Manually reviewing suspicious sign-ups is a costly, unscalable battle.
-To protect your business and foster sustainable growth, you need an automated way to ensure every new user is genuine.
-Implementing a liveness check for sign up forms is a strategic investment in your platform’s integrity.
-By verifying human presence at the point of entry, you cut off fraud at its source, protect your revenue, and build a trustworthy community that provides real value.
+Fake accounts are more than just a nuisance—they’re a direct threat to your bottom line.
+They fuel payment fraud, skew your engagement metrics, and damage your platform’s credibility, scaring away the real users you worked so hard to get.
+Trying to review every suspicious sign-up manually is a costly, unwinnable battle.
+You need an automated way to ensure every new user is genuine.
+Adding a liveness check to your sign-up forms is the most effective way to do it.
+By verifying a real human is present, you stop fraud at the source and build a trustworthy community.

 Key Takeaways